-The FIC has user selectable password capabilities.
-To add a password to a non password file, click File>Change Cal-File PIN and follow the on-screen instructions.
+The F/IC has user selectable password capabilities.
+To add a password to a non password file, click File>Change Cal-File PIN, then follow the on-screen instructions.
 When prompted, enter the new PIN.
-PIN's are case sensitive.
+PINs are case sensitive.
 When opening an existing file with a PIN, the software will prompt the user to enter the PIN before fully opening the file.
 An error window will appear if an incorrect PIN is entered.